Arjunk-g/Challenge-12/README.md

-# Challenge-12
-Arjun Gupta's Submission for Challenge 12

 # Arjun-Gupta-Challenge-12
 Arjun Gupta's 12th challenge

 link to the GitHub repository: https://github.com/Arjunk-g/Challenge-12

-Google Drive Link to Video Submision:
+Google Drive Link to Video Submision: https://drive.google.com/file/d/1UIhVgaiDzgXRI0lODL9QA8nvjw-Vl0-O/view?usp=sharing

 link to the Deployed application: Node Application

-Description of what the application does: .
+Description of what the application does: This application allows you to save and store departments roles and employees in a database.

-Mostly all JS is complete, inquirer and jest packages were installed, and HTML Cards dont have HTML.

 Screenshot of Project: